zaanposni/discord-masz/README.md

 MASZ is a management and moderation overview tool for **Discord Moderators** and **Admins**. <br/>
 Keep track of all **moderation events** and **current punishments** on your server, **search reliably** for entries and be one step ahead of trolls and rule breakers. <br/>
+Set up various limits and rules, such as **spam or banned words**, that the app will **automatically moderate**, for example with mutes or warnings.
+All logs can be checked on the website.<br/>
 The core of this tool are the **modcases**, a case represents a rule violation, an important note or similar. <br/>
 The server members and your moderators can be **notified** individually about the creation. <br/>
 The user for whom the case was created can also see it on the website, take a stand and your server is moderated **transparently**. <br/>